 All dual enrollment students may be required to take a placement test.
 Students may either take the P.E.R.T. or TABE test depending on their program of study.
 The results will help with your placement into appropriate courses to ensure your academic success.
 Minimum scores are required for enrollment.

 You may be exempt from taking all or part of a placement test if you meet one or more of the following criteria:

 - Earned a score of 440 on the verbal and/or 440 on the math section of the SAT within the last two years

 - Earned a score of >=19 on the reading, >=17 on the English and/or >=19 on the math section of the ACT within the last two years

 - Successfully complete a college-level English course that is equivalent to ENC1101 and/or college-level math course that is equivalent to MAT1033 or higher

 3. Get Advised!

-Take your scores back to your high school guidance counselor.
+Take your scores back to your school counselor.
 Your counselor will help you select classes based upon your test scores, graduation requirements, and class schedule.
-The guidance counselor must complete, in full, the Course Request section of the Dual Enrollment Approval form including course #, section, meeting time/days, and signature, for each class you plan to take.
-The guidance counselor should put a line through each blank row of this section.
+The counselor must complete, in full, the Course Request section of the Dual Enrollment Approval form including course #, section, meeting time/days, and signature, for each class you plan to take.

-Take the completed, unaltered, form to an Academic Advisor at any Daytona State campus.
+Take the completed form to an Academic Advisor at any Daytona State campus.
 The advisor will review your schedule with you and discuss your college program.
-In addition, Volusia and Flagler county students will receive a voucher for loaned books; private school, home school, and Daytona State Adult Education students will need to purchase their own books.
-More information is available from the Academic Advising office.
+More information is available from the Academic Advising Office.